-Scotland has been an integral part of the EU for almost 50 years.
-We are represented at every stage of the EU's activities.
+So what does Scotland have right now?
+Scotland has been an integral part of the EU for almost 50 years, a status that we now face losing.
+We are represented at every stage of the EU’s activities.

 The recreation, in 1999, of the Scottish Parliament and the formation of a Scottish Government gave Scotland a far stronger voice within the EU, and has allowed the people of Scotland to find Scottish solutions for Scottish problems and design a society that reflects our needs.